-The structure of this report follows the requirements laid down in Delegated Acts on Solvency II (EU) 2015/35 and is divided into Chapters A to E with the prescribed subchapters.
+The structure of the report follows the requirements of Delegated Regulation (EU) 2015/35 and is divided into Chapters A to E with the prescribed subsections.

 Chapter A presents the business activities and performance of VIG Holding.
 VIG Holding's main activity is managing its insurance companies.
 VIG Holding also operates as an insurer and reinsurer, dealing with the international corporate and large customer business and mainly acting as an international reinsurance company for its subsidiaries.